enterspeedhq/enterspeed-cli/README.md

 The CLI logs everything to the file `<UserHome>\.enterspeed\cli.log.json`.

-To enable verbose logging in the console, use the ´--verbose´ global parameter.
+To enable verbose logging in the console, use the `--verbose` global parameter.

 #### Exit codes